Find concrete contractors in Florida (2026)

 • High water table.
 Florida’s water table is close to the surface in many areas, particularly along the coast.
 This affects foundation work, requiring dewatering or raised slab designs in some locations.

 • Hurricane building codes.
 Florida’s strict building codes, especially in wind-borne debris regions, can affect concrete work on structures.
 Foundation tie-downs and reinforced concrete are common requirements.
-These codes protect your home but add to project costs.
+These codes protect your home but can add 5% to 15% to structural concrete project costs.

 • Year-round season.
 Unlike northern states, Florida contractors pour concrete year-round.
 Peak demand runs October through May when snowbirds and seasonal residents schedule projects.

 • Pool decks.
 Florida’s pool culture drives high demand for pool deck concrete work.
-Cool-deck coatings and textured finishes that reduce surface temperature are popular additions that increase cost.
+Cool-deck coatings and textured finishes that reduce surface temperature add $3 to $6 per square foot to pool deck projects.

 Soil and climate considerations